05/04/2020 - The End of Cost

 Climate change threatens damage greater than anything the Chinese or Russian governments could or would wish to inflict.
 Yet media-politically generated hysteria over a minor Russia/Ukrainian clashes in the Sea of Azov could overshadowed close US-Russian co-operation to block the latest UN report on climate change.

 There are real threats from Russia and China (notably trade) where the USA needs to push back.
 But these are limited issues which are negotiable or containable.
-They do not justifies restructuring western national geopolitical strategies and institutions around a new cold war. .
+They do not justifies restructuring western national geopolitical strategies and institutions around a new cold war.

 Serbian nationalist triggered WW 1.
-Most British soldiers who died in the First World War had ever heard of Serbia or of Sarajevo.
+Most British soldiers who died in the First World War had never heard of Serbia or of Sarajevo.
 In the name of God, let us not make this mistake again.

 1. The 21st century will